Delkarix/OpenCL-OpenGL-SDL-Interop/Mandelbrot/README.md

 This code was originally written by NVIDIA for their CUDA Samples.
 I trimmed some boilerplate code down, removed excessive comments (including copyright notices), removed code-fluff (including bits of error-checking), and slightly modified some kernel logic to prove functionality.

+I trimmed the code for the sake of learning for an upcoming project involving GPU/GPGPU computation.

 # Mandelbrot - Mandelbrot

 ## Description